 Starting with the CAPM in the 1970s, traders began to appreciate the mathematical beauty underlying securities.
 This was a game-changer, providing a structured way to assess risk and return.
 Fast forward to the 1980s, and the discovery of cointegration theory transformed how traders perceived price relationships, enabling them to spot pairs trading opportunities.

 The 2000s brought a digital revolution with machine learning techniques, offering unprecedented insights into data analysis and prediction models.
-These advancements have significantly refined the strategies used in statistical arbitrage, making it imperative for traders to stay on of technological trends.
+These advancements have significantly refined the strategies used in statistical arbitrage, making it imperative for traders to stay on top of technological trends.

 Understanding these milestones and the evolution of statistical models is crucial.
 It’s not just about the historical context; it’s about leveraging past insights for future gains.
 Recognizing patterns, adapting to market changes, and employing cutting-edge technology are key components in exploiting market inefficiencies through statistical arbitrage.